Kyle Massey: Personal life

-Massey is the younger brother of actor Christopher Massey, who plays Michael Barret in the television series Zoey 101.
+Massey is the younger brother of actor Christopher Massey, who played Michael Barret in the television series Zoey 101.
+Their mother is Angel Massey.

+On March 14, 2025, it was reported Massey got engaged with his long time girlfriend, Hana Giraldo, daughter of Pat Benatar and Neil Giraldo.

 Assault by Lil Twist

-In March 2015 Lil Twist was arrested and charged with several crimes after he and four others assaulted Massey and his brother Christopher.
+In March 2015, rapper Lil Twist was arrested and charged with several crimes after he and four others assaulted Massey and his brother Christopher.
 On December 1, 2016, Twist pleaded no contest to six charges and received a one-year jail sentence.

 2021 criminal charges

-On June 29, 2021, Massey was charged in King County, Washington on one count of immoral communication with a minor, where he allegedly sent lewd photos to a 13-year-old girl.
-The criminal charge came after a 2019 lawsuit whose allegations Massey denied, saying that the lawsuit was an extortion attempt, and that in early 2019 the attorneys representing the minor had demanded $1.5 million threatening to go public with the allegation if he did not comply.
+On June 29, 2021, Massey was charged in King County, Washington on one count of immoral communication with a minor, where he allegedly sent nude photos to a 13-year-old girl.
+The criminal charge came after a 2019 lawsuit whose allegations Massey denied, saying that the lawsuit was an extortion attempt, and that in early 2019 the attorneys representing the minor had demanded $1.5 million, threatening to go public with the allegation if he did not comply.
 The lawsuit also stated that Massey had known the accuser since she was four years old.
+This criminal charge followed a civil lawsuit filed in March 2019, which sought $1.5 million in damages for similar allegations.
+The civil case was dropped in December 2019 after the plaintiff's lawyer withdrew.